mmistakes/minimal-mistakes/_drafts/2023-06-30-kotlin-context-receivers.md

 ## 3. Entering the Future: Context Receivers

 The approach we used so far reached the goal.
 However, it has some limitations.

-The first one is that we add the `printAsJson` method to the `JsonScope` interface.
+First, we add the `printAsJson` method to the `JsonScope` interface.
 However, the function has nothing to do with the `JsonScope` type.
-We placed there because it was the only technical possible solution offered.
+We placed it there because it was the only technical possible solution offered.
 It's somewhat misleading: The `printAsJson` is not a method of the `JsonScope` type!

-Second, extension functions are only available on objects, and this is not always that we desire.
+Second, extension functions are only available on objects, which is only sometimes what we desire.
 For example, we don't want our developers to use the `printAsJson` in the following way:

 ```kotlin
 jobJsonScope.printAsJson(JOBS_DATABASE.values.toList())
 ```

-The problem here is that we can't avoid in any way the above usage of our DSL.
+The problem here is that we can't avoid the above usage of our DSL.

-Third, using extension functions with scopes we are limited to having only one receiver.
-For example, let's define a `Logger` interface, and an implementation that logs to the console:
+Third, we are limited to having only one receiver using extension functions with scopes.
+For example, let's define a `Logger` interface and an implementation that logs to the console:

 ```kotlin
 interface Logger {